SwarmUS/SwarmUS-ROS/README.md

 rosdep install --from-paths src --ignore-src -r -y cd ~/catkin_ws && catkin_cmake
 ```
-NOTE: the `install dependencies.sh` script will ask for elevated permissions to install packages.
+NOTE: the `install dependencies.sh` script will only works on Ubuntu-based system.
+It will ask for elevated permissions to install packages on some specific paths.
+It is recommended to read the script beforehand to make sure nothing harmful will be done to your system.
 ## Running unit tests

 Unit tests are run via Catkin :